- 13 Sep 2023

 Setting your Global Status to DND does not impact the ability to receive Contact Center calls, it only impacts individual, department, and mainline calls.

-To disable the ability to receive inbound Contact Center calls, Agents must put themselves in an Off-Duty state, or set themselves to DND for that specific call center.
+To disable the ability to receive inbound Contact Center calls, Agents must put themselves in an Off-Duty state, or set themselves to DND for that specific Contact Center.

-The Off-Duty toggle disables an Agent's ability to receive calls to any Contact Center they are assigned to, regardless of their DND settings for that call center.
+The Off-Duty toggle disables an Agent's ability to receive calls to any Contact Center they are assigned to, regardless of their DND settings for that Contact Center.

 Personal Working Hours do not apply to Contact Centers.
 Even if you have determined your Personal Working Hours, and present as Unavailable for personal, department and mainline calls, you will still be able to receive Contact Center calls as long as you are On- Duty.